MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 ### Up and running!

 Hopefully your tests are all passing.
 You should now be able to fire up your local server and take a run through your application.
-Make sure ngrok is running in a terminal window.
+We'll fire-up ngrok using your Heroku sub-domain:

+{% highlight bash %}
+$ ./ngrok --subdomain=yourHerokuSubDomain
+{% endhighlight %}

+In another terminal window:
+{% highlight bash %}
+$ rails s
+{% endhighlight %}

+Open your web browser and point it to the URL supplied by ngrok.
+You should now have a fully-functional Google authentication system!

 ### Touch up the edges